wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/3-exercise-create-flow-call-pad.md

    ![Screenshot of the Write to Excel worksheet action dialog.](..\media\write-to-excel-action-properties.png)

-1. The completed flow should look like the following figure:
+1. The completed desktop flow should look like the following figure:

 ![Screenshot of the completed desktop flow.](..\media\completed-pad-flow.png)